Tax on Redundancy Pay: Is Redundancy Pay Taxable?

-If you’re being made redundant then there are a number of issues that you will want to explore, including whether your redundancy is fair, whether your employer has carried out a fair redundancy consultation process, and whether your employer has offered you suitable alternative employment.
-In addition to that you will want to know “is my redundancy pay taxable”?
-Our expert employment solicitors have set out a guide for employees below
+If you’re being made redundant, then there are a number of issues that you will want to explore, including whether your redundancy is fair, whether your employer has carried out a fair redundancy consultation process, and whether your employer has offered you suitable alternative employment.
+In addition to that, you will want to know, “Is my redundancy pay taxable”?

-What is redundancy pay?
+What is Redundancy Pay?

 Redundancy pay is compensation provided to employees who lose their job due to their role no longer being necessary – this can be in voluntary redundancy or compulsory redundancy situations.
 It is typically offered as a financial cushion to help individuals transition between jobs, as a gesture of goodwill, and/or to settle potential Employment Tribunal claims.